vennsen/flyingbird/README.md

 To convert this game into an Android APK you can use Kivy's Buildozer tool:

 1. Install buildozer and its dependencies.
+If you are using Python 3.12 or newer, run Buildozer via the included `buildozer_wrapper.py` script which provides the deprecated `distutils` module from `setuptools`.
 2. Initialize a spec file:
    ```bash
    buildozer init